afoote31/afoote31.github.io/_posts/2026-05-17-Concussions.md

   As players accumulate more damage by playing more seasons, only the least resilient players remain.
 </div>

+Another way to look at it is to examine observed versus true damage that would have occurred if the selection mechanism had not removed players from the cohort.

 If we would like to estimate the average brain damage accumulated after playing in the NFL for six seasons, the naive estimate would take the average of the damage accumulated by the players after six seasons.
 As we've established, this gives a biased underestimate.
 Since we've simulated the data, we know precisely how much bias there is relative to our ground truth estimate, which takes the average damage accumulated by all players *if they had played six seasons* with no retirement mechanism.
 Below we see that the HWSE if biasing our estimates considerably.

 |   Method       | Estimate  | Bias      | Percent Bias   |